sonots/redis_getlock/README.md

 1. Expiration time is set to `2` (default) seconds
 2. Extend the lock in each `1` (default) sencond interval invoking another thread

 This way ensures to release orphaned lock in 2 seconds.
+We are released from caring of the value of `timeout`!!

-Simple codes are as follows:
+Simple ruby codes to explain how this gem works are as follows:

 ```ruby
 loop do